Skip to main content

 The Broader Talc Litigation Landscape

 Johnson & Johnson's failed bankruptcy attempts.
 Johnson & Johnson, facing over 90,000 pending lawsuits alleging that its talc products caused cancer, attempted three times to use the bankruptcy process to resolve its talc liability.
 In March 2025, a bankruptcy judge rejected J&J's proposed $8 billion settlement trust, and the company confirmed it would not appeal the ruling.
-Unlike The Stephan Company, J&J employed a controversial "Texas two-step" strategy—creating a subsidiary, assigning the talc liability to that subsidiary, and then placing only the subsidiary into bankruptcy while the parent remained solvent and outside bankruptcy protection.
+Unlike The Stephan Company, J&J employed a "Texas two-step" strategy—creating a subsidiary, assigning the talc liability to that subsidiary, and then placing only the subsidiary into bankruptcy while the parent remained solvent and outside bankruptcy protection.

 Other talc bankruptcies.
 Several cosmetics and consumer products companies have pursued chapter 11 to address talc-related liability: